-Previously published works include The Guinness Book of Beards & Moustaches (with Leslie Dunkling), and The Guinness Encyclopedia of Signs & Symbols; a volume of musical anecdotes for Classic FM; stories for Disney comics, and a number of graded readers for children including Rubbish Rivals and Smellybear.
+Previously published work includes The Guinness Book of Beards & Moustaches (with Leslie Dunkling), and The Guinness Encyclopedia of Signs & Symbols; a volume of musical anecdotes for Classic FM; stories for Disney comics, and graded readers for children including Rubbish Rivals and Smellybear.

 He is a regular contributor of French-themed crosswords and puzzles to The Connexion (‘France’s English-language newspaper’), plus puzzles for three London area-specific magazines: The Covent Gardener, The Mayfarer, and to celebrate and promote the City of London The City Courant (named after Britain's original daily newspaper The Daily Courant, first published on 11 March 1702).